Unit and Integration Testing

 You should also read over the PHPUnit manual.
 It provides a lot of fundamental concepts that we build on in this documentation.

-Unit tests are not included in the normal SilverStripe downloads, you are expected to work with local git repositories (installation instructions).
+Unit tests are not included in the normal SilverStripe downloads so you need to install them through git repositories (installation instructions).

-This will install (among other things) the PHPUnit dependency, which is the framework we're
+This will install PHPUnit dependency, which is the framework we're

 building our unit tests on.
 Composer installs it alongside the required PHP classes into the

-You can either use it through its full path (
+You can either use PHPUnit through its full path (

 vendor/bin/phpunit), or symlink it into the root directory of your website: